-This page describes how to access the Stackdriver Kubernetes Engine Monitoring and Legacy Stackdriver monitoring dashboards, and how to use the Stackdriver Kubernetes Engine Monitoring monitoring dashboard.
+This page describes how to access the Kubernetes Engine Monitoring and Legacy Logging and Monitoring monitoring dashboards, and how to use the Kubernetes Engine Monitoring monitoring dashboard.

 Accessing the monitoring dashboard

-If your clusters use Stackdriver Kubernetes Engine Monitoring, go to Resources > Kubernetes Engine New.
+If your clusters use Kubernetes Engine Monitoring, select the dashboard named Kubernetes Engine New.

-This dashboard only displays clusters that use Stackdriver Kubernetes Engine Monitoring.
-If you don't see any clusters or if you don't see all the resources in your clusters, go to the Troubleshooting section on this page.
+This dashboard only displays clusters that use Kubernetes Engine Monitoring.
+If you don't see any clusters or if you don't see all the resources in your clusters, see Troubleshooting.

-If your clusters use Legacy Stackdriver, go to Resources > Kubernetes Engine.
+If your clusters use Legacy Logging and Monitoring, select the dashboard named Kubernetes Engine.

-The Stackdriver Kubernetes Engine Monitoring dashboard is divided into three parts:
+The Kubernetes Engine Monitoring dashboard is divided into three parts:

 The dashboard toolbar controls the time window for observations and provides dashboard settings and filters.